thenerdery/dot-net-standards/Solution_Structure.md

 ## Solution Structure

 The general code structure MAY consist of the following modules.
-For larger solutions containing multiple deployable components, each of these modules SHOULD be a separate project, for smaller solutions these sections MAY be areas/folders inside of a single project.
+These SHOULD be handled as areas/folders in your solution until they need to be shared with additional components of your solution.
+For larger solutions containing multiple deployable components, you MAY start by creating them as separate projects.

 This is not an exhaustive list.
-This is a minimal amount of items that are present in common applications.
-If additional project types arise that do not fit in one of these categories, folders and/or projects MAY be created.
+This is a list of items that are present in common applications.
+If additional project types arise that do not fit in one of these categories, additional folders and/or projects MAY be created.

 ### Common Modules